sdanerib/jmeter-iso8583/README.md

 #### ARQC Generation

-- *EMV/ICC Data Field Number* (usually 55): The ARQC input fields will be taken from **subfields** of this field, and the calculated ARQC value will be added as an additional subfield.
+- *EMV/ICC Data Field Number* (usually 55): The ARQC input fields will be taken from **subfields** of this field, and the calculated ARQC value will be added as an additional subfield (tag `9F26`).
 - *IMKAC (hex)*: Clear ICC Master Key for Application Cryptogram calculation.
 - *Session Key Derivation Method*: How to derive the UDK from the Master Key.
 - *Primary Account Number (PAN)*: Input parameter for session key derivation.
 - *Account Sequence Number*: Input parameter for session key derivation (2 digits).
 - *Additional Transaction Data*: Hex digits entered here will be appended to the sequence of ARQC input bytes extracted from the ICC Data field.
 Useful if non-standard tags are to be included in the calculation.
-- *Padding (hex)*: Padding bytes to append to transaction data before ARQC calculation (leave blank for zero-padding, 80 for ISO9797-1 Method 2).
+- *Padding (hex; since v1.1)*: Padding bytes to append to transaction data before ARQC calculation (leave blank for zero-padding, 80 for ISO9797-1 Method 2).

+Which ICC subfields are to be included in the ARQC calculation can be configured (globally) by specifying the tags in the JMeter property `jmeter.iso8583.arqcInputTags` (default: `9F02,9F03,9F1A,95,5F2A,9A,9C,9F37,82,9F36,9F10`).
+Note: If only the CVR (Card Verification Results) portion of the Issuer Application Data field (tag `9F10`) is to be included, the CVR value can be entered in the *Additional Transaction Data* field and tag `9F10` removed from the above property.

 Missing ARQC input tags will be ignored, i.e. no validation is performed that all mandatory tags are present.